 Introducing OURA

 ŌURA is a Finnish company based in the city of Oulu in northern Finland.
-Oulu is renowned as a technology hub for medical and health technology, and is the home of company Polar Electro, who launched the world’s first heart rate monitors, and is also the home of mobile phone giant Nokia.
+Oulu is renowned as a technology hub for medical and health technology.
+It’s also the home of Polar Electro, who launched the world’s first heart rate monitors, and mobile phone giant Nokia.
 Some of Nokia’s most significantly and market-breaking inventions were created in Oulu.
-CEO and Co-founder of ŌURA, Petteri Lahtela says, “We (Oulu) have a lot of that heritage of creating high-end consumer products to global markets”.
-One of the founding principles behind their products is a desire to help others to enable, reach and then maintain their human potential, which is my purpose, professionally and personally.
+CEO and co-founder of ŌURA, Petteri Lahtela says,

 How it all started

+So, about the OURARing.
 The device itself is a ring that sits snugly on any finger on either hand, and can be worn 24/7.
 It also happens to be a computer with a Bluetooth connection that allows for easy download and automatic updates.
 It’s durable, scratch resistant, waterproof, and has a timeless design.
 At the time of writing the retail price starts from EUR 329.00, making it affordable for many, and by no means the most expensive device on the market.
-It has been extensively tested by research groups at highly prestigious American universities, and this research supports their claim that it is the most reliable sleep measurement device on the market.
-One of the target audiences is executives and entrepreneurs who have a very stressful life, or struggle with their work/life balance and want a personalised solution to help them self-monitor meaningful data points such as sleep quality and recovery from daily mental and physical load in relation to activity levels, daily lifestyle choices and rhythms.

 How is it different from wrist-based tech?

-Where the ŌURA ring differs is that it’s an intelligent device that it measures how your body responds to your activities and daily movement, and helps the user to identify how those things affect the sleep quality.
-It also provides the ideal daily activity target based on how much quality sleep you’ve got.
-Lahtela says “the ŌURA ring provides personalised, actionable insights to the user to help them make better choices based on how well they have recovered and recharged”.
-Where other devices are about getting you to move more, the ŌURA ring intelligently analyses your data and determines what you should be doing and how hard you should be pushing.
+Where other devices are about getting you to move more, the ŌURA ring is different.
+It intelligently analyses your data and determines what you should be doing and how hard you should be pushing.
 It works by tracking the physiological responses of your body whilst you sleep, measuring your pulse waveform and heart rate dynamics, body temperature, and movement with what the company calls “research-level accuracy.”

 Intelligent analysis